CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Experiments

 \section{Experiments}

 For all datasets, trials within each session are randomly partitioned into training (70\%), validation (15\%), and testing (15\%) sets.
 In multi-session experiments, the entire dataset is split into held-in data (6 animals, 189 sessions, 197{,}704 neurons) and held-out data (2 animals, 97 sessions, 76{,}066 neurons) to establish a rigorous generalization benchmark.
+For the extra mouse dataset \citep{sun2025learning}, held-in and held-out data contain 10 subjects with 30 sessions and 128,421 neurons, and 3 subjects with 9 sessions and 31,761 neurons, respectively.
+While for the \textit{C. elegans} dataset \citep{atanas2023brain}, held-in and held-out data contain 60 subjects with 60 sessions and 8,084 neurons, and 20 subjects with 20 sessions and 2,698 neurons, respectively.

 The multi-session NQ model is trained exclusively on the training sets of the held-in data and is subsequently evaluated on all datasets.
 For the DAT model, we train it on the tokenized held-in dataset.
 To evaluate generalization to held-out data, we freeze the pretrained backbone and optimize only the necessary session/neuron embeddings or task-specific heads.
 In single-session experiments, we randomly select three sessions from the held-out data.
 Simulation experiments are treated as single-session settings, where three groups of datasets are generated (governed by Eq.~\ref{eq:eq1}).
 Note that session embeddings are not used in single-session experiments.
 Details of the data, model and ablation studies can be found in Appendix \ref{sec:dataset}, \ref{sec:model} and \ref{sec:ablation}, respectively.

-\subsection{NQ performance evaluation}
+\subsection{NQ Performance Evaluation}

 To assess the generalization capability of the shared-vocabulary tokenizer, we train the NQ model on the held-in training data and evaluate reconstruction quality on all held-in and held-out datasets.
 We use the resulting discrete tokens to generate the tokenized datasets required for DAT training.